umairmaratab/tower-of-hanoi-recursive-python/README.md

 # Tower of Hanoi
 The <b>Tower of Hanoi</b> is a classic puzzle that involves moving disks from one peg to another peg while following specific rules.
-The puzzle consists of three pegs and a number of disks of different sizes, which can be stacked in decreasing order of size on any peg.
+The puzzle consists of three pegs and a number of disks of different sizes (disks can be of 1 to n numbers), which can be stacked in decreasing order of size on any peg.

 The rules of the Tower of Hanoi puzzle are as follows: